UnclePhilepe/AutofisherMC/README.md

 # Minecraft Bedrock Edition Auto-Fishing Script

 This script automates the process of fishing in Minecraft Bedrock Edition.
 It detects the bobber based on color and reels in the fish automatically when it detects specific conditions, such as the bobber moving or disappearing.
-The script also provides a graceful way to stop and log events during fishing sessions.
+This is a little personal project and is not setup for wide use.
+Feel free to customize to you own specific setup.

 ## Features
 - Detects the bobber using screen capture and HSV color filtering.